 You don’t even have to be a professional decorator to stage your home and make an impact on potential buyers.
 You can make some simple changes, work with the furniture you have available, and create a clean and inviting house that shows well.

 To help you out, we’ve scoured the internet, talked to a few top real estate agents and professional stagers who do this every single day and boiled everything we learned down to 9 essential home staging ideas that are both easy to do and proven to bring in that cash money.

 The outside of your home is the first thing potential buyers will see.
 Unfortunately, people do judge a book by its cover, and you want to get them to read more.
 If the outside of your home looks shabby, odds are your buyers will think the inside is shabby too.
-When you put the time and effort into maintaining your home and making routine updates, you can increase its overall value by $10,000 to $15,000.
+And top agents with HomeLight agree: 76% of surveyed agents say improving curb appeal is the most beneficial project you can do to improve your home’s marketability.